Home » Do Quaker Parrots Like To Cuddle?

 Cuddling

-Quakers cuddle differently, so they may nuzzle against your neck and rub their beak on your cheek.
-When a Quaker parrot cuddles with you this way, you have its full trust.
+Quakers cuddle differently from humans.
+They may nuzzle against your neck and rub their beak on your cheek.
+When a Quaker parrot cuddles with you this way, you have its complete trust.

 Kissing

 A Quaker may dole out kisses to show you affection.
-They’ll gently peck your skin, especially around your mouth or cheeks.
+They’ll gently peck your skin, especially near the mouth or cheeks.
 It may even lightly nibble or lick you with its tongue.

 Call for You